zqfan/zqfan.github.com/_posts/2013-02-13-use-jekyll-for-github-blog.md

     $ gem install jekyll

 you can now disable insecure mode of curl by delete insecure line in ~/.curlrc.

-    $ cd USERNAME.github.com
-    $ jekyll serve

-if jekyll is running, open your browser and type `localhost:4000` your will see your blog :)

 # write post